 Percentage of Left Handed Hitters in MLB

 In 2018, 35% of all hitters in Major League Baseball were left-handed.
 Now, the number is closer to 39% or 40%.
 There is a reason it’s that high, despite left-handers making up a much smaller percentage of the overall population.
+Compare this to quarterbacks in football where finding a lefty is a rarity.

 The strategic and offensive advantages of having left-handed hitters cannot be stressed enough.
 The aforementioned advantages for left-handed hitters are reason enough.
 Also, there are far more left-handed hitters and switch hitters than there are left-handed pitchers.
 This means that a left-handed hitter is going to experience a right-handed pitcher far more often than a left-handed pitcher.